ProjectPythia/pythia-foundations/foundations/conda.md

 ## Installing Conda

 We recommend you start by installing [Miniforge](https://github.com/conda-forge/miniforge).
-This is a specific version of the {term}Conda package manager pre-configured to work with the `conda-forge` package repository&mdash;our recommended source for most of the packages you will need.
+This is a specific version of the {term}`Conda` package manager pre-configured to work with the `conda-forge` package repository&mdash;our recommended source for most of the packages you will need.

 You can install Miniforge by following the [instructions for your machine](https://github.com/conda-forge/miniforge#install).